The nodeorder module gives users an easy way to order nodes within their taxonomy terms.

 - There is Views support for ordering taxonomy views by weight_in_tid.

-Upon installation, this module adds a new column (weight_in_tid) to the term_node table.
+Upon installation, this module adds a new column (weight) to the taxonomy_index table.